-This newsletter uncovers philosophies, and research on Software and its Makers
+This newsletter uncovers philosophies and research behind Software and its Makers

 What you can expect from the newsletter: